Vynlar/dictionarygame/README.md

 ### ToDo

 * Make publication only publish the room the player is in
+* Make each method only have one database update
+* Trigger joinRoom on login if the url hash contains a roomId
+* Fix removePlayer behavior
 * Finish writing tests on server
 * Write client tests
 * Filter dictionary for difficulty